gabrielkorytiak/Windows-Deployment-Script/README.md

 I am currently working on scripts for LTSB/LTSC install media !

+Windows Recovery enviroment is extracted to C:\Windows\System32\Recovery and not into separate partition as on regular install but still will properly work without any issues

 Use :

 Manula deployment of Windows for IT admins